The Best Budget Airlines in Europe for 2026

 - Wizz Air and Vueling can lag on punctuality

 The verdict is simple.
-If you travel with a single small bag and stay flexible, ultra-low-cost is the cheapest way to see Europe, full stop.
-If you need a checked bag, an assigned seat and a primary airport, price out easyJet or Norwegian and compare the total, because the headline fare rarely tells the whole story.
+If you travel with a single small bag that actually fits the rules and you stay flexible, ultra-low-cost is the cheapest way to see Europe, full stop.
+If you need a checked bag, an assigned seat or a primary airport, price out easyJet or Norwegian and compare the total, because the headline fare rarely tells the whole story.
+Get the bag question right and the rest is just finding the lowest number — here’s how.

 How to Always Find the Cheapest Budget Airline

 The cheapest carrier changes by route, season and even day of the week, so never assume.
-Follow these five habits and you will consistently beat the headline price.
+Follow these five habits and you’ll consistently beat the headline price.

 - Compare every airline at once.
 Use a single flight comparison search so the cheapest carrier for your dates surfaces instantly instead of checking seven sites by hand.